Authoring Content with the Universal Editor authoring

 Editing Content Fragments edit-content-fragment

-If you select a Content Fragment, you can edit its details in the properties rail.
+If you select a Content Fragment, you can edit its details in the properties panel.

 Editing a Content Fragment

-The fields defined in the content model of the selected Content Fragment are displayed and editable in the properties rail.
+The fields defined in the content model of the selected Content Fragment are displayed and editable in the properties panel.

-If you select a field that is related to a Content Fragment, the Content Fragment loads in the components rail and the field is automatically scrolled to.
+If you select a field that is related to a Content Fragment, the Content Fragment loads in the components panel and the field is automatically scrolled to.

-Changes are automatically saved once focus leaves the edited field in the properties rail.
+Changes are automatically saved once focus leaves the edited field in the properties panel.

-If you want to edit your Content Fragment in the Content Fragment editor instead, click the edit button in the properties rail.
+If you want to edit your Content Fragment in the Content Fragment editor instead, tap or click the Open in CF Editor button in the properties panel.

 Depending on the needs of your workflow, you may want to edit the Content Fragment in the Universal Editor or directly in the Content Fragment editor.